Laser Drilling FAQs

 What lasers are capable of laser drilling?

-Our range of Pulsed Fiber Lasers and Continuous Wave Fiber Lasers are some of the most modern and innovative pieces of laser equipment on the market, and are capable of performing laser drilling to an extremely high and efficient level.
+Our range of Pulsed Fiber Lasers and Continuous Wave Fiber Lasers are some of the most modern and innovative pieces of laser equipment on the market, and are capable of performing drilling to an extremely high and efficient level.

 What other processes are SPI Lasers Fiber Lasers capable of?

-As well as laser drilling, our range of Fiber Lasers also have uses for laser marking, cutting, welding, engraving, ablation, cleaning, and additive manufacturing.
+As well as drilling, our range of Fiber Lasers also have uses for laser marking, cutting, welding, engraving, ablation, cleaning, and additive manufacturing.
 If you’re interested in hearing more on our range of Fiber Lasers or have more questions you may be able to benefit you, then please don’t hesitate to call +44 (0) 1489 779 696 or get in contact with us.

 Subscribe to SPI updates to receive regular information from us.